 Playstyle: I enjoy using a cinematic and player-driven style of play.
 "What are you all going to do," is a common question I ask a lot at my tables.
-Having players talk to and ask questions of each other, me as the GM, and NPCs around them to figure out their next course of action.
+Having players talk to and ask questions of each other, me as the GM, and NPCs around them to figure out their next course of action (and a slight bump if needed).
 Rules are used fairly and sometimes loosely in the case of "rule of cool".
-I have a lot of years of improv experience, and a backlog of self-made and bought battle maps and NPCs ready to go if the characters decide to go a different way than what I was expecting.
+I have many years of improv experience, and a backlog of self-made and bought battle maps and NPCs ready to go if the characters decide to go a different way than I was expecting.
 I encourage it.
-I do some voices, but I work better with descriptions and in-depth explanations on any piece of information or lore the players/character want to know.
+I do some voices, but I work better with descriptions and in-depth explanations on any piece of information or lore the players/characters want to know.
 As for roleplay/combat/exploration, I tend to leave these things up to the party.
 I will often note what kind of game/ratio of these things the game will have in it and trust the player to pick which they want most.
-Respect and expectations: There is a level of respect I have for every player at my table.
+Respect and expectations: I have a level of respect for every player at my table.
 I may make a case for a ruling so the game can press forward, and (unless the ruling is massively terrible) I expect the game to continue without strife.
 If a player can make a case for their character to get an advantage or know something due to their background or skills, then I will gladly allow it.
-Outside of the game, the common rules are don't be mean, a loner, or disrespect someone else's belief or lifestyle.
+Outside the game, the common rules are don't be mean, a loner, or disrespect someone else's beliefs or lifestyle.
 My table is meant to be open to everyone and friendly to everyone, and I expect that of my players.

 Tabletop Roleplaying Games Run by Game Masters

 - Find a game to join solo or search for a professional game master for you and your friends/coworkers/family.

 - Book your session and wait for the Game Master to approve you.

 - If you don't have a blast with your first game, your next game is on us.